 Flight tickets to and from Rwanda originating from South Africa will be for the account of the Employer.

-Accommodation and transport in Rwanda shall be provided by the Employer.
+Accommodation, food and transport in Rwanda shall be provided by the Employer.

+Printing costs of books, brochures, signage will be cost additional per program or project.
+An average rate per book will be included in the monthly invoice.
+From past programs the estimate is $17 for printing per delegate per book..

-The total estimated value for 12 (twelve) months is US $ 312 000.00
+The total estimated value for HRD and consulting for 12 (twelve) months is US $ 312 000.00

 The total estimated value as reflected herein is the total commitment in terms of